Byron/bcore/src/md/be.md

 The default UCT should be launched through the standard python interpreter, yet it must be trivially easy to make it launch through another interpreter.

+# FEATURES (DRAFT)

+* sub-commands can have their own subcommands, and use the plugin system/base implementation to deal with it.
+That way (applause), you can take a previous main command, and make it a sub-command, therefore combine multiple commands into one if you are inclined to do so.